TransX402 Docs

 2. Fund a Test Wallet

-Before making test payments, you need to fund a wallet with test IDRX.
+Before making test payments, fund a wallet with test IDRX (and optionally ETH for gas on browser Path 4).
 There are two ways:

 Via API